 Business customs in Croatia are generally similar to those in the United States.
 Businesspeople tend to dress conservatively, particularly in the banking sector and the government institutions.
-However, the level of formality for business attire in many companies tends to decrease to business casual and smart casual, especially in the information technology sectors.
+However, the level of formality for business attire in many companies tends to decrease to business casual and smart casual, especially in the information technology sector.
 Appointments should be made in advance of a business visit.

 Most Croatian executives speak English, and many young managers are fluent in it.
 Computer usage among Croatian companies is extensive and most of them utilize e-mail and Internet and have their own websites.

-As is true in other European countries, summer holidays stretch throughout July and August and it is frequently difficult to reach company management during this period.
+As is true in other European countries, summer holidays stretch throughout July and August, and it is frequently difficult to reach company management during this period.

-For the latest travel and COVID-19 information, please check the State Department’s Consular Information Sheet and travel advisory on Croatia.
+For the latest travel information, please check the State Department’s Consular Information Sheet and travel advisory on Croatia.
 For general information on international travel, please visit the State Department Bureau of Consular Affairs’ main website.

 U.S. citizens already in Croatia who wish to remain in Croatia for more than 90 days must obtain a temporary residence permit.
 In order to adjust their status and apply for a temporary residence permit, U.S. citizens should speak with the foreigner section of the local police department in the jurisdiction where they intend to reside temporarily.